lucasquemelli/cardio_catch_disease/README.md

 ---

 **Cadio Catch Disease** is a company whose business model is detecting heart disease in the early stages.The company offers an early diagnosis of cardiovascular disease for a certain price.
-Currently, the diagosis is has been made manually.
+Currently, the diagosis has been made manually.
 The current accuracy is between 55% and 60%, because of the complex diagnosis and the team's fatigue.
 We must know:

 1. Each diagnosis costs about $1000,00.
 2. The price will vary according to the precision: the customer pays $500.00 for every 5% accuracy above 50%.